-Trainees will receive mentorship from seasoned UNC faculty members, based at affiliated institutions in either Lusaka, Zambia or Lilongwe, Malawi.
+Trainees will receive mentorship from seasoned UNC faculty members and will be based at either the University of Zambia Teaching Hospital (Lusaka, Zambia) or the UNC Project–Malawi (Lilongwe, Malawi).
 Both sites are academically vibrant, with three-part missions of clinical research, service delivery, and training.
-Each have multiple faculty members living full-time in country, with ongoing projects in HIV prevention and treatment, maternal-child health, cervical cancer prevention and treatment, family planning, obstetrical fistula, quality improvement, and outcomes and effectiveness research.
+Each has multiple UNC faculty and fellows living full-time in country, providing administrative support and mentorship.

-- Participation in ongoing research and service programs
+• Participation in ongoing research and service evaluation projects

-- Teaching of students and other trainees at collaborating institutions in-country
+• Teaching of students and other trainees in the U.S. and affiliated institutions abroad

 Qualifications, Salary, and Benefits

 Applicants must have completed a residency in obstetrics and gynecology and be board-eligible by start of the fellowship.
-Candidates must be willing to relocate to either Lusaka, Zambia or Lilongwe, Malawi.
+In the second year of fellowship, candidates must be willing to relocate to either Lusaka or Lilongwe.
 Although international experience is preferred, it is not a requirement.
 Stipends will be based on NIH system for post-graduate resident and fellow physicians.

 Interested in applying to the program?
 Please send any queries to Debra Powers.